 - 1. Herbal medicine can be difficult to take due to its flavor. - 2.
-There is a lack of scientific evidence or clinical data supporting many herbal medicines. - 3.
-Herbal medicines can be inconsistent in the marketplace. - 4.
+There may be a lack of scientific evidence or clinical data supporting herbal medicines. - 3.
+Herbal medicines can be of inconsistent quality in the marketplace. - 4.
 They can be costly and are not covered by insurance.

 - 5. It is difficult to find solid reliable information on herbal medicine. - 6.
 By taking herbs, you may be putting off taking necessary drugs. - 7.
 Risks and side effects of most herbal medicines are unknown. - 8.
-Herbal medicines may interact with drugs in negative ways. - 9.
+Herbal medicines may interact with medications in negative ways. - 9.
 There is risk of gathering the wrong and potentially dangerous plants. - 10.
 The forms and ways of taking herbal medicines can be confusing.